Loirston Home Learning 2020-2021

 At Loirston we have a flexible approach to home learning which is designed to fit in with home life and extra-curricular activities which our pupils participate in.
-There is an expectation that all activities will be undertaken at least once during each term however they can be completed as many times as you and your child wish.
-All grids should be returned at the end of Term 2, 3 and 4 to be acknowledged by the class teacher.
-We ask that parents/carers initial each activity on the grid every time it is completed.
+There is an expectation that all activities will be undertaken at least once during each term however they can be completed as many times as you and your child wishes.
+Usually all grids would be returned at the end of Term 2, 3 and 4 to be acknowledged by the class teacher however with the current situation teachers will follow children’s progress through observations on their ILD.
+Parents can upload photographs and observations of their children practising these skills at home for their teacher to see.
 Deadlines for presentations and research projects will be made clear when they are first set.

 The numeracy grids provide a range of challenges for children to undertake at home and in the community.
 These are designed to reinforce prior learning.
 The website links provide a wide range of numeracy and maths challenge games which children can be encouraged to return to regularly during the term and often relate to the most current learning.

 The skills grids are designed to support children to develop a wider range of knowledge and skills.
 Children are encouraged to undertake the challenges in the skills grid throughout the year.
 All activities should be attempted at least once and most can be completed multiple times.
 Children in P1 will be given a fine motor skills grid in term 1 which they will work on at home until Christmas.
 They will then be given a skills grid in January.

 The school would encourage parents/carers to post comments and photographs etc through their child’s Interactive Learning Diary (ILD) to share out of school achievements.

 Your child’s class teacher will set some research or presentation projects throughout the school year.
 There will be 1-2 in Term 1 and 2 (Aug-Dec), 1-2 in Term 3 (Jan-Apr) and 1-2 in Term 4 (Apr-Jul).
 Information will be sent home with details and timings of each project throughout each of the terms.